jasper-zanjani/notes/docs/Infrastructure/Ansible.md

     3. Use Ansible Tower to produce a GUI interface to restart certain services.
     4. Use Ansible Tower to look for files larger than a particular size in a directory.
     5. Debug a system performance problem.
-:   - Standalone script that enables a particular task regardless of OS, service or application
-    - Discrete unit of code used in playbooks for executing commands

 **Variable substitution** is done by specifying the name of the placeholder variable and its value under `vars` as a sibling to `tasks` and `handlers`